What is Pre-Architecture?

 I was admitted as Pre-Architecture, now what?

-You should set up an appointment to meet with an advisor in the Academic Success and Advising Center.
+You should set up an appointment to meet with a CUE&A Success Advisor.
 Your advisor will talk to you about what you will need to do in order to be admitted to the College of Architecture and Planning.
-He or she will discuss your goals with you, help you determine when you will be eligible for admittance to the College of Architecture and Planning, and discuss other potential major options.
+They will discuss your goals with you, help you determine when you will be eligible for admittance to the College of Architecture and Planning, and discuss other potential major options.

 What are the requirements for admission to the College of Architecture and Planning?

 To be eligible for admission to the College of Architecture and Planning, students must earn a minimum 2.3 cumulative CU GPA with at least 12 CU Denver credit hours.

 Upon completion of these requirements, students must submit an Intra-University Transfer (IUT) form to the College of Architecture and Planning’s undergraduate academic advising office (CU Building, 2nd floor).
 IUT forms can be obtained from the Academic Success and Advising Center (Student Commons Builing, Suite 1113) or the Office of the Registrar (Student Commons Building, 5th floor).
 IUT form submission deadlines are August 1st for fall semester, December 1st for spring semester, and May 1st for the summer session.